 Sir Charles Metcalfe succeeded Bagot in 1843.
 He came from a background of military service in India and had been Governor of Jamaica.
 Metcalfe opposed the idea of responsible government for the colony, a development which he felt was the next thing to rebellion and was bound to lead that way as it had in the United States.
 He and the Colonial Secretary in London, Lord Stanley, tried to overrule the reform sentiments of the Assembly and put like-minded ministers in their executive council.
 Metcalfe did support French language rights and the dual nature of the colony.
 While resisting responsible government, he did promote the federal system, recognizing that the colony was made up of different parts and was not homogeneous.

 Lord Elgin was Lord Durham's son-in-law.
-He became Governor of Canada in 1846 at the same time as Lord Grey, Durham's brother-in-law, became Colonial Secretary in England.
+He became Governor of Canada in 1846 at the same time as Lord Grey, Durham's brother-in-law, became Colonial Secretary in Great Britain.
 Both recognized that responsible government could no longer be resisted in the colonies.